alefore/weblog/ten-years-of-edge.md

 (*e.g.*, "search only in this section").

 I had a bug
-where an expression was incorrectly computing a range;
+where an expression was incorrectly computing a range.
-in some corner cases
+In some corner cases
 the *end* `LineColumn`
 preceeded the *begin* `LineColumn` in the computed range